 What are the coordinates of the point on the graph that is at the pole?
-Why does the graph never pass through (0, 0) even though it passes through the pole?
+How is it possible the graph never passes through $(0,0)$ even though it passes through the pole?

 Why does this graph make a circle?
 What is its center and radius?

 This graph is called the Batman Curve.

 Explain how the variation in $\theta$ relative to r over the following intervals produces pieces of the displayed graph (It might help to print a graph of $y=\sin(x),\, -8\le x \le 8$ in Cartesian coordinates.):